Azure-Samples/cargotracker-wls-aks/README.md

 Open the Log Analytics that the Bicep template created.

-In the Log Analyics page, selects `Logs` blade and run any of the sample queries supplied below for WebLogic logs.
+In the Log Analytics page, selects `Logs` blade and run any of the sample queries supplied below for WebLogic logs.

 First, get the pod name of each server.